 Most people know Tetris as the simple-yet-addictive puzzle game for the Game Boy that popularized the Russian folk song “Korobeiniki,” but the history behind the game is not so simple.

 The game was designed in the early ’80s by Alexey Pajitnov, an AI researcher at the Soviet Academy of Sciences in Moscow.

 He designed simple games to test hardware, and he based Tetris off of puzzles from his childhood.
 He first envisioned a game using pentominoes (shapes formed from five blocks) but pentominoes have twelve variations, which he considered too many, so he settled for tetrominoes (seven variations).

 The hardware Pajitnov used had a text-only display so he formed the shapes out of text-based characters and created a program that required you to stack the shapes neatly as they fell from the top of the screen.

 The key mechanic behind the game was that each completed horizontal column would disappear.
 This forced you to be as neat as possible when stacking the shapes.

 Pajitnov’s colleagues became addicted to it, and its popularity increased further when it was ported to the IBM PC.

-The game was popular all over Russia and Eastern Europe, and British software developer Andromeda secured the rights to a PC version, but they sold on console and arcade rights without Pajitnov’s knowledge, resulting in unlicensed versions of the game being released in Europe and the United States.
+The game was popular all over Russia and Eastern Europe, and British software developer Andromeda secured the rights to a PC version, but they sold on console and arcade rights without Pajitnov or anyone from Russia’s knowledge, resulting in unlicensed versions of the game being released in Europe and the United States.